la-mari/Inti-project2/README.md

 Trello: https://trello.com/b/Al48IUky

 Startup Instructions: This app can be accessed through the link at the top of this readme.
 Users can then create accounts by simply signing up with a user name and password.
 Once a user is logged in, the can use the navigation bar to access all the publications, access a list of their publications, or add a new publication.
 Features include the abolity to update and delete entries.
 Users also have the ability to log out.

+Technologies Used: This app was created using the ruby programming language and the rails framework.
+CSS styling was accomplished with bootstrap, and the uploading of images/files was done with carrier wave.

 Unsolved problems: hosting uploads through amazon web services so that they can be accessed through heroku.